-If would-be soothsayers and gamblers have learned anything in the pandemic era, it’s that predictions are a mug’s game.
-The housing market in Las Vegas is a case study.
+If would-be soothsayers and gamblers have learned anything in the pandemic era, it's that predictions are a mug's game.
+The Las Vegas housing market is a case study.

-In November 2020, CoreLogic formed a gloomy chorus, predicting with over 75 percent confidence that Vegas, slammed by the tourism downturn, was at an above 70-percent risk of a decline in home prices in the coming year.
+In November 2020, CoreLogic formed a gloomy chorus, predicting with over 75 percent confidence that Las Vegas, slammed by the tourism downturn, was at an above 70 percent risk of a decline in home prices in the coming year.

-But 9 months later, that very company reported Vegas was fourth among major metros for increased home prices, which hadskyrocketed 18 percent.
-The Nevada Current wrote, “What seemed like a sure bet proved to be a fool’s wager,” adding that CoreLogic wouldn’t answer their emails.
+But nine months later, that very company reported that Las Vegas was fourth among major metros for increased home prices, which had skyrocketed 18 percent.
+The Nevada Current wrote, “What seemed like a sure bet proved to be a fool's wager,” adding that CoreLogic wouldn't answer their emails.

-- Homes were on the market for a median of 16 days, down one day year-over-year, according to Redfin.
+Homes were on the market for a median of 25 days, up seven days year-over-year, according to Redfin.

 The city was still too tourism-dependent 13 years ago, and for that reason was “the poster child” for the 2008-09 crash, says Vivek Sah, director of the University of Nevada Las Vegas's Lied Real Estate Institute.
 It didn't start to recover until 2013.

-But now, like countless other locales nationwide, Vegas wants a slice of the tech pie.
+But now, like countless other locales nationwide, Las Vegas wants a slice of the tech pie.

-“Nevada got a huge gift when Tesla opened one of its ‘gigafactories’ in Sparks,” says Brittany Merollo, an economist with Moody’s Analytics.
+“Nevada got a huge gift when Tesla opened one of its ‘gigafactories' in Sparks,” says Curtin.
 “People started investing more in Nevada and price rises exceeded the national average.”

 The University of Nevada at Las Vegas is opening a tech incubator, the Harry Reid Research and Technology Park, named for the former senator.
 The school predicts it will create 25,000 jobs and generate $2.6 billion in revenue.

-In cooperation with Startup Nevada, which gets federal funding, the city created an innovation center to help support startups, 10 at a time for 9-month terms.
-The future is visible on the city’s streets: it is allowing tech companies to use public infrastructure to test out innovations like self-driving cars.
+In cooperation with Startup Nevada, which gets federal funding, Las Vegas created an innovation center to help support startups, 10 at a time for 9-month terms.
+The future is visible on the city's streets: it is allowing tech companies to use public infrastructure to test out innovations like self-driving cars.

-This job growth, and accompanying housing demand, has supercharged the real estate investment market in the Las Vegas-Henderson-Paradise metropolitan area, which includes Las Vegas, North Las Vegas, and Henderson.
+This job growth, and accompanying housing demand, has supercharged the real estate investment market in the Las Vegas metro area, which includes Las Vegas, North Las Vegas, and Henderson.

 Tech workers influx pushes up home prices

-Those incoming, well-paid tech workers will likely continue to raise home prices.
-What’s more, says Merollo, a shortage of labor is also affecting home prices.
+Those incoming, well-paid tech workers will likely continue to raise home prices, including on Las Vegas investment property.
+What's more, says Curtin, a shortage of labor is also affecting home prices.

 When builders can erect fewer homes, they are more likely to build more expensive ones to increase profit.
 And the city is limited in where it can expand since Nevada is about 80 percent federal land, she says.

 The downside of the boom?
-As in many other metros, middle-class families are being priced out as affordability issues crop up.
+As in many other metros, middle-class families are being priced out of the Las Vegas market as affordability issues crop up.

 The tech-enabled Covid-era Great Reshuffling may attract a new class of temporary residents.
 Zillow placed the city among its top ten metro areas for digital nomads, who can work from anywhere via email and Zoom, and whose number doubled to eleven million in 2020.